 The weight of your wood will not be determined until it passes over the scale at the mill.
-The weight of pulpwood will depend on species, how long it has sat on the landing, and time of year.
+The weight of pulpwood will depend on the species, how long it has lain on the ground after being cut, and the time of year.

 Even more confusing than the pulpwood measurement of your timber is the measurement of the larger trees that will become sawlogs.
-These larger trees, usually at least 10 inches in diameter (at a point 4 1/2 feet from the ground, referred to as breast height), are termed sawtimber trees and contain significantly more value than pulpwood trees.
-Sawtimber trees are also measured for diameter and merchantable height, where the merchantable height is the number of 8-foot logs that could be cut out of the tree up to a minimum top diameter of 8 inches.
-The diameter and height are then used to determine the volume of the tree in board-foot units.
+These larger trees, typically at least 10 inches in diameter (at a point 4 1/2 feet from the ground, referred to as breast height), are called sawtimber trees and contain significantly more value than pulpwood trees.
+Sawtimber trees are also measured for diameter and merchantable height, where the merchantable height is the number of 16-foot logs that could be cut out of the tree up to a minimum top diameter of 8 inches.
+The diameter and height are used to determine the volume of the tree in board foot units.
 A board foot is a piece of wood measuring 1 inch thick, 12 inches wide, and 12 inches long.
 The volume of a tree, therefore, is measured by the number of board feet of lumber that can be sawn out of it.
-This seems simple enough, but there are actually many different ways that boards can be cut out of logs, and thus over the years many different ways of determining board-foot volume have evolved (Figure 2).
-Although dozens of different ways of expressing board-foot volumes exist, only three are commonly used in Virginia.
-These three log rules are the Doyle Rule, the Scribner Rule, and the International 1/4-Inch Rule